xan105/node-ini/README.md

 - Sections cannot be nested
 - Comments are ignored (; and #)
 - Inline comments are not allowed !
+  + Section: they are ignored
+  + Value: they are considered as part of the value _unless_ you use the `removeInline` option
 - Duplicate names : override first occurrence
 - Case sensitive
 - Name/value delimiter is "=" and is mandatory